Thursday, 2 April 2026

 - Of Pigface making us abandon my birthday celebrations in 2024 by announcing on my birthday he was taking mum away (supposedly temporarily) for a month, putting her in a care home and if we wanted to see her, we all had to come right then.
 Yes, we could take her out.
 When we got there, he refused to let us take her out and then wrote an "official" version of what he did, copying I think social services, where he lied saying he'd said we could take her out.
 That was the last day mum lived in her house.
 The contrast in the photos taken at lunchtime and the photos that afternoon is brutal.

-- Pigface being here at our house and harassing mum and me, forcing us to let him see mum who he's just abducted for four months, by withholding her medication unless we do.
+- Pigface being here at our house and harassing mum and me, forcing us to let him see mum (who he had just abducted for four months), by withholding her medication unless we did.
 Trying to manipulate mum to go away with him.
 Yes, I know you want to stay here, mum, but wouldn't you like to stay in your own nice, warm, bed in your own house (the one he'd abducted her from) tonight - and if you still feel the same tomorrow...I'll bring you back.
 Mum was shaking.
 He was wheedling, conning her, filming me, saying I couldn't take 84 year old mum, inside from the freezing January night air that he'd kept her standing out in for an hour.
 Then he grinned at me and I received that silent, sadistic message he's been able to send since childhood: Yeah, I'm manipulating you all and I'm loving it.
 I don't care that mum's cold and shaking and upset and confused.
 I'm king and that's what counts and I know you hate that I'm like this but I love that you hate it, I enjoy it, because it just tells me even more that I'm in control.

 - Of Pigface manipulating, mocking and abusing me through the cameras at mum's house - I have a recording I have not replayed.